djordjepmihajlovic/djordjepmihajlovic/README.md

 # Djordje P. Mihajlovic @ GitHub

-Currently a final year, masters physics student at the University of Edinburgh.
+Currently a final year, masters of physics student at the University of Edinburgh.
 Interested in mathematical and computational techniques used to solve problems motivated by scientific theory.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------